vishalhxc/DeveloperMovieProject/README.md

 ### Admin Mode
 - Authentication should be handled using ASP.NET Identity
-- Ability to add/edit/remove genres
+- Ability to add/edit/delete genres
 - Genre should at least include a *Name*, but feel free to include any other information you think is relevant
 - If a genre contains any movies, then the user should not be able to delete that genre until all of the movies are removed from that genre
-- Ability to add/edit/remove movies
+- Ability to add/edit/delete movies
 - Movie should include a *Title*, *Year*, and *Genre*, but feel free to include any other information you think is relevant
 - Ability to add/edit/delete all admin users, but they should not have the ability to delete themselves

 NOTE: Please add one Admin User to the Seed method of your database so that we can log in and test your application.

 ## Deliverables
 Please fork the DeveloperMovieProject to your own GitHub account.
-You will then have a clean copy of the beginning template to build your project.
+Commit all of your project work to this forked repository.

 Once you finish the project, make sure to push all of your code to the repository and then send us a link.